-Qu Naijie (曲乃杰), aged 55, was appointed to the Board on 21 November 2011 and his title was designated as the non-executive Director on 23 February 2014.
-Qu Naijie is the elder brother of Mr. Qu Naiqiang, the executive Director and a joint president of the Company.
-Qu Naijie is the founder of the Group, the chairman of the Board and the controlling shareholder of the Company.
+Qu Naijie (曲乃杰), aged 56, was appointed to the Board on 21 November 2011 and designated as a non-executive Director on 23 February 2014.
+Qu Naijie is the father of Mr. Qu Cheng, an executive Director of the Company.
+Qu Naijie is the founder of the Group, Chairman of the Board and the controlling shareholder of the Company.
 He is primarily responsible for the overall strategic planning, the general corporate and financial and compliance affairs of the Group.
-Qu Naijie obtained a bachelor's degree in Chinese Language from Liaoning University (遼寧大學) in Shenyang in December 1992 and completed a research master's degree program in enterprise management at the Dongbei University of Finance and Economics (東北財經大學) in Dalian in July 1998.
+Qu Naijie obtained a bachelor's degree in Chinese Language from Liaoning University (遼寧大學) in Shenyang in December 1992 and completed a research master's degree program in enterprise management at Dongbei University of Finance and Economics (東北財經大學) in Dalian in July 1998.

 Qu Naijie has over 19 years of experience in corporation management and operations.
 Qu Naijie commenced oil trading business in 1993 and in order to get involved in the real estate development industry, he established Haichang Group Co in 1998.
 From November 1996 to July 2012, Qu Naijie had been serving as the chairman of the board of directors of Haichang China and has been a director since then.
 In December 2000, he was appointed as a director of Dalian Laohutan.
-In 2002, Haichang Group Co and Hutan Park through Dalian Laohutan together developed Dalian Laohutan Polar Aquarium, which since June 2007 has been recognised as a 5A-rated tourist attraction categorised by CNTA and had driven the development of the tourist attractions development industry in Dalian.
-Following the success of the Dalian Laohutan Polar Aquarium, from 2002 to 2012, Qu Naijie had been further leading the development of seven different theme parks across the PRC.
+In 2002, Haichang Group Co and Hutan Park through Dalian Laohutan together developed Dalian Laohutan Polar Aquarium, which was rated as a 5A tourist attraction by CNTA in June 2007 and drove the development of the tourist attractions development industry in Dalian.
+Following the success of the Dalian Laohutan Polar Aquarium, from 2002 to 2012, Qu Naijie further led the development of seven different theme parks across the PRC.
 He was appointed as a director of Haichang Asia BVI and Haichang Holdings HK in 2011 and the chairman of the boards of directors of both companies in September 2013.
-Qu Naijie is also serving as an executive director of Haichang Group Co and Haichang Enterprise Development, as well as a director of most of our operating subsidiaries, including Yantai Fishermen's Wharf Investment Co., Ltd. ("Yantai Fishermen"), Tianjin Polar Tourism Co., Ltd. ("Tianjin Polar"), Wuhan Polar and Chengdu Polar.
+Qu Naijie is also serving as an executive director of Haichang Group Co and Haichang Corporation Development, as well as a director of most of our operating subsidiaries, including Yantai Fishermen's Wharf Investment Co., Ltd. ("Yantai Fishermen"), Tianjin Polar Tourism Co., Ltd. ("Tianjin Polar"), Wuhan Polar and Chengdu Polar.

-Makoto Inoue (井上亮), aged 63, was appointed to the Board on 19 July 2012 and was designated as the non-executive Director on 23 February 2014.
+Makoto Inoue (井上亮), aged 64, was appointed to the Board on 19 July 2012 and designated as a non-executive Director on 23 February 2014.
 He is primarily responsible for the strategic planning for and overseeing of the general corporate, financial and compliance affairs of the Group.
 Mr. Inoue obtained a bachelor's degree in law from the Faculty of Law of Chuo University in Japan in March 1975.

 Mr. Inoue has over 40 years of experience in leasing and finance, investment banking, and alternative investment in a global context.
-He joined ORIX Corporation (formerly known as "Orient Leasing Co., Ltd.") in April 1975 and is currently a director, representative executive officer, president and chief operating officer of ORIX Corporation, a company listed on the Tokyo Stock Exchange, Osaka Securities Exchange and New York Stock Exchange.
+He joined ORIX Corporation (formerly known as "Orient Leasing Co., Ltd.") in April 1975 and is currently a director, representative executive officer and president of ORIX Corporation, a company listed on the Tokyo Stock Exchange, Osaka Securities Exchange and New York Stock Exchange.
 Mr. Inoue had been serving a director of Lanka ORIX Leasing Company PLC, a company listed on the Colombo Stock Exchange, Sri Lanka, from 2009 to 2011 and he had also been serving a director of EnTie Commercial Bank Co.
 Ltd., a company listed on the Taiwan Stock Exchange Corporation, from 2007 to 2012; during his appointments, he took part in the overall strategic management and planning of both companies.
-In January 2010, Mr. Inoue was appointed as a director of Haichang Enterprise Development.
-Currently, he is also serving as a non-executive director of China Water Affairs Group Limited (Stock Code: 0855), a company listed on the Main Board of The Stock Exchange of Hong Kong Limited.
+In January 2010, Mr. Inoue was appointed as a director of Haichang Corporation Development.
+Currently, he is also serving as a non-executive director of China Water Affairs Group Limited (Stock Code: 0855), a company listed on the Main Board of the Stock Exchange.